 - Other add-ins: green peas and green olives.
 Add 2 to 3 minutes before the end of cooking.

-- OVEN: After step 5, cover and bake for 1 1/2 - 2 hours at 150C / 300F.
-Remove lid then return to the oven for a further 20 - 30 minutes to reduce the sauce.
-You can also reduce on the stove if preferred.
+- OVEN: After step 5, cover and bake for 1 ½ - 2 hours at 150C / 300F.
+Do steps 6 and 7 then return to the oven for a further 20 - 30 minutes WITHOUT the lid on to reduce the sauce.

 - Refrigerate or freeze, then thaw before reheating on the stove or microwave.
 Tastes even better the next day because the flavors develop even more.